How Many Students Make it to Graduation Day?

 Amridge Retention Rates: Are They Too Low?

-You have to make it past freshman year in order to graduate.
-With only 0.0% of students staying on to become sophomores, Amridge University has among the worst freshman retention rates in the country.
+In order to graduate you have to make it past freshman year.
+With only 67.0% of students staying on to become sophomores, Amridge University has freshman retention rates below the national average of 71.2%.

 - When you attend a school that is high quality and a good fit for you, it is more likely you'll return for another year.Read more about why retention is so important.